mbaojichinenyenwa/HackBio-Coding-Internship/Stage 2 Folder/Task 2.2/README.md

 else:
     print("\nNot enough data to perform statistical test on carrying capacity times.")

-# Observations as comments will go here in your final code
-print("\n# Observations for Microbiology Task:") print("# You will add your observations about the growth curves, time to reach carrying capacity,") print("# scatter plot, box plot, and the statistical test results here as comments.")
+print(f"Observations for Microbiology Task:") print("Add  observations about the growth curves, time to carrying capacity,") print("scatter plot, box plot, and the statistical test results here as comments.")